Discover more from Toisto

 Harris loves Poe, who is still married to a man who comes and goes between women.
 Neither of them knows how to say how much the other means to them, so their days are filled with unfulfilled looks, meaningful gestures, and an endless frontier of what-ifs.
 Daniels and Tierney play beautifully off each other, each fighting their worse nature in the face of something better.
 When Poe’s son is implicated in a ghastly murder, Harris has to decide which direction he’ll follow.
 The rule of law, or the rule of love.

 It’s compelling if traditional tragedy, made better by classy directing and the fascinating ruin of industrial working-class societies.
 Steel-string guitars strum in the background, factories are mausoleums, and distant mountains serve to keep those unfortunates who couldn’t escape trapped in their old lives.
 As a capsule of modern Americana, American Rust is a delicate, heartbreaking beauty.

 Three episodes were screened for critics, and they’re immensely promising.
 Unfortunately, the drama is tremendously slow-burning, often to the point I found myself worrying it would burn out entirely.
 An extended flashback episode brings the entire series to a halt before it even begins, and there’s an odd sense the filmmakers are a little worried about letting audiences figure out these characters for themselves.

-At just nine episodes, AMERICAN RUST hopefully won’t overstay its welcome.
-But the hour-long episodes, thanks to deliberate pacing and structure, aren’t for everyone, and its heavy air of misery will wear down others.
+At just nine episodes, American Rust hopefully won’t overstay its welcome.
+But the hour-long episodes, thanks to deliberate pacing and structure, aren’t for everyone, and their heavy air of misery will wear down others.
 But for those willing to look into the darker places of working-class existence, it proves there are still compelling and touching stories to tell.